Neat Client? Fast-track the opening of your account with Statrys See how

 • Plugins and tools: Several platforms (most notably Shopify, WordPress, and Wix) offer extensive app markets where you can integrate extra functionality.
 Some apps are free, whereas others come with a price tag.
 Some of these tools might be vital depending on your marketing and selling strategies.
 So, for budgeting purposes, plan for the tools you’ll need to pay for on top of your ecommerce platforms subscription.

-You could also consider partnering with services like Klarna that offer “buy now, pay later” options or payment in installments.
+You could also consider partnering with services that offer “buy now, pay later” options or payment in instalments.
 If your store provides premium products at a higher price, this can make your products more accessible to buyers that don’t have a lump sum of money to spend.

 In addition, you may want to consider whether, in addition to more traditional payment methods, you’ll also accept cryptocurrency.
 Paying by crypto is also very quick, so you can accept transfers almost straight away and for lower fees than traditional payment gateways.
 Not only that but crypto can be used worldwide.